Looking like a big bump in a field, the Maeshowe Chambered Cairn is a 4700-year-old stone tomb on Mainland Orkney.

 It is estimated that the Maeshowe Chambered Cairn was used as a burial tomb for several hundred years before being closed.

-It was then discovered and open 3000 years later by the Norsemen (descendants of the Vikings) who added their runes on the walls.
+It was then discovered and opened 3000 years later by the Norsemen (descendants of the Vikings) who added their runes on the walls.

 Therefore this site is also the largest collection of runes outside Scandinavia.

-There was so much to see that I have not been able to visit the site.
-I had to choose and an organized tour would have limited my movements around the islands.
+There was so much to see that I was not able to visit the site.
+I had to choose, and an organized tour would have limited my movements around the islands.

 Anyway I would not have been able to share pictures as photos are not allowed inside.